Mental Health Resources

 Book Review: Moods, Emotions and Aging: Hormones and the Mind-Body Connection by Phyllis Bronson, PhD

-Read a book review of Dr. Phyllis Bronson’s Moods, Emotions, and Aging: Hormones and the Mind-Body Connection, and learn how your biochemical individuality could be effecting your moods and emotions as you age.
+Dr. Phyllis Bronson’s Moods, Emotions, and Aging: Hormones and the Mind-Body Connection explains how your biochemical individuality could be effecting your moods and emotions as you age.
 Learn how hormone imbalances can affect your mind and what treatments to seek to find a balance.

 Book Review: Adrenaline Dominance by Dr. Michael Platt

-Dr. Michael Platt’s Adrenaline Dominance explores the positive and negative effects of adrenaline.
+Dr. Michael Platt’s Adrenaline Dominance compares the positive and negative effects of adrenaline.
 He explores the significance of progesterone in moderating both the mental and physical effects of estrogen and adrenaline.